 We can all agree that there just isn’t enough time in the day to do everything we want to do, and it doesn’t help knowing that we average 38 hours a year sitting in rush hour traffic.
 We could be spending all that time and energy doing more important things, like finishing projects or literally anything else besides sitting in a car.
 Video conferencing can help.

 With attention spans getting shorter and the use of social media eating away at our social skills, it’s important to maintain our relationships with our peers in the real world through classic face-to-face communication.
-Video conferencing strengthens relationships within the workplace while enhancing productivity and employee engagement, whether in the office or from home.
+Statistics show video conferencing strengthens relationships within the workplace while enhancing productivity and employee engagement, whether in the office or from home.